mfittere/res-ex-prstab/README.md

 To-do
 -----

-* revise format of bibliography
+- [ ] revise format of bibliography

-* suppress unused bibliographic entries
+- [ ] add PACS numbers

-* PACS numbers
+- [ ] add keywords

-* keywords
+- [ ] arrangement of figures

-* arrangement of figures
+- [X] add acknowledgment to Sergei

-* add acknowledgment to Sergei
+- [ ] "probability A" on the vertical axis of beam distributions is confusing: it is not a probability, and A already indicates excitation amplitudes.